January 1, 2019

-Hundreds of brave (and crazy) people take the annual New Year’s Polar Plunge at the Beach at Lake Lure and freeze for a reason – to support local charities.
+Hundreds of brave (and crazy) people take the annual New Year’s Polar Plunge at Lake Lure and freeze for a reason – to support local charities.
 Many more come to watch the fun, complete with bonfires to keep warm!
 The chilly dip takes place on New Year's Day every year at 12 Noon on January 1.
 Registration is 10 until 11:30 AM and is a very festive time with fantastic costumes and a live DJ.
 All photos on this page were taken on January 1, 2016.

 Hats off to plenty of fun costumes and originality.
 It proved to be a tough job for the judges to pick the winners.